 In this article, I present an example showing how to connect an Arduino device to your PC using USB serial and Java.
 USB serial is available on nearly all Arduino based boards.
-Further, there are serial interface Java libraries such as Neuron Robotics serial library that is available via maven and hosted on git hub.
+Further, there are serial interface Java libraries that can connect to an Arduino.
 If you are unfamiliar with data communications in general, take a look a the introduction to data communications article; although it does not cover serial communication, it is still a good starting point for the unfamiliar.

 Using sockets for client / server development Following on from Using sockets for a character based stream we now introduce the idea of messaging.
 When we need to send commands between two systems (often referred to as client and server) we normally use message based communication, this was briefly discussed in the data communications introduction.
 For this example we will use Java, it’s freely available and there are many good IDEs.